dtrknt15/sd-webui-lama-cleaner-masked-content/Readme.md

 ![](images/options.jpg)

 Default upscaler is `ESRGAN_4x`.
-But I recommend to use Waifu2x upscaler from [my extension](https://github.com/light-and-ray/sd-webui-waifu2x-upscaler), because it's very fast and good enough for this purpose
+I recommend to use span upscalers e.g. [4x-Nomos8k-span-otf-medium](https://openmodeldb.info/models/4x-Nomos8k-span-otf-medium), because they work instantly and show amazing results

 Native lama's dataset resolution is 256p, but it shows good result for highers with little quality of content reduction.
 512p is optimal